auddin3/blog-mongodb/README.md

 npm start
 ```

-Your application should now be running at http://localhost:3000.
+Your application should now be running at http://localhost:3000 with pre-populated data.